What to Know About Dual Diagnosis and Rapid Detox

-At the The Waismann Method we believe in providing comprehensive treatment and aftercare.
+At Waismann Method® we believe in providing comprehensive treatment and aftercare.
 Our program consists of three parts: assessment/preparation, rapid detox, and transitional care.

 Detox can take a toll on your health.
 That’s why we start with a thorough history followed by a complete medical exam.
 We test the function of all your major organs including the kidneys, heart, and lungs.
 This exam lets us tailor your detox experience to your physical needs.

 After your evaluation, we can help you identify an individualized treatment plan and begin the detox process.
-Unlike other rapid detox centers, our detox treatment is an inpatient procedure in a full service hospital.
-You'll be in a private ICU room throughout treatment and kept for observation for a total of 2 to 4 days in the hospital.
-At the hospital you will always have access to medical specialists, if needed.
+Unlike other rapid detox centers, our detox treatment is an inpatient procedure in a full-service hospital.
+You will be in a private ICU room throughout treatment and kept for observation for a total of 2 to 4 days in the hospital.
+At the hospital, you will always have access to medical specialists, if needed.

 Rapid Detox Aftercare